jeffszusz/quora_upvote_challenge/README.md

 ## Instructions
+At Quora, we have aggregate graphs that track the number of upvotes we get each day.

+As we looked at patterns across windows of certain sizes, we thought about ways to track trends such as non-decreasing and non-increasing subranges as efficiently as possible.

 For this problem, you are given N days of upvote count data, and a fixed window size K. For each window of K days, from left to right, find the number of non-decreasing subranges within the window minus the number of non-increasing subranges within the window.